 As a minimalist, I own more than you might think.

-Although this essay is a someone parodic interpretation of my friend Dave Bruno’s 100 Thing Challenge, it is not entirely about “counting your stuff.”
+Although this essay is a somewhat parodic interpretation of my friend Dave Bruno’s 100 Thing Challenge, it is not entirely about “counting your stuff.”
 Rather, I’d like to touch on the idea of being conscious about what we do own by appreciating what we already have.

 Other minimalists have taken the counting challenge to the extreme.
 Among these brave souls are Colin Wright and his 51 things, Leo Babauta and his 50 things, Tammy Strobel and her 72 things, and Nina Yau and her very impressive 47 things.

 But if minimalism were a game in which the person with the fewest things wins, then you can consider me a loser before the opening bell.
 I have no desire to live with only X things.
 But, just for fun, let’s pretend to count my stuff together.